Kaffeedor/Digital-Phased-Array-and-Interferometer/README.md

-# Digital PhasedArray And Interferometer
+# Digital Phased Array And Interferometer
 Python Programm for my Array for Hydrogen Line.